-Like any other languages such as English, Arabic, and Spanish, Bahasa Malaysia also has its own local slang.
+Like any other language, such as English, Arabic, and Spanish, Bahasa Malaysia also has its own local slang.
 These Malay slangs are socially constructed by the native speakers, forming another unique lingo to the speech community, which in this case, refers to the Malaysians.
-Today, let's take a look at some of the famous and latest Malaysian slang words in 2021.
+Today, let’s take a look at some of the famous and latest Malay slang words in 2022.

 Before I introduce you to my local linguistic culture, bear in mind a few things.
 In the long list of these Malaysian slang words, some are adopted in the formal setting.
 Simply put, we use these slangs even in the professional industry.
 Why?
 Because it’s quicker, shorter, and easier.
 Most importantly, the meaning retains and the slang is universally accepted by Malay speakers, so, why not?